Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 9) Absence of permanent change KPIs

 To continue the matter of change management, it’s worth mentioning its integral component: KPIs.
-Every vital process or strategy has its set of metrics for executives to track and
+Every vital process or strategy has its set of metrics for executives to track and monitor.
+These metrics signify consistent progress, emerging issues, or potential setbacks.

 Enterprise digital transformation isn't an exception—despite being closer to a constant WIP rather than a one-time program, it has a set of permanent KPIs that can be used to track the change's efficiency and profitability.
 So, when executives can't name the exact performance metrics they use to estimate the success of the implementation or if these metrics keep changing, it points to the lack of an established process.